 Earlier this year, the National Institute of Standards and Technology (NIST) released new guidelines for creating a strong password.
-These guidelines replace previous and outdated ones and are designed to make passwords more secure.
-In this blog post, we will go over these new guidelines and discuss how you can implement them into your business and keep your data safe from malicious attacks.
+These NIST password recommendations replace previous and outdated ones and are designed to make passwords more secure across every industry.
+In this post, we’ll go over the updated NIST password guidelines and discuss how you can implement them into your business to keep your data safe from malicious attacks.

 Don’t Require Regular Password Resets

-One of the most important changes that NIST made is that they no longer recommend requiring regular password resets.
-This practice has been shown to be ineffective and actually make passwords less secure.
-A study by Microsoft found that users who were required to reset their passwords frequently were more likely to use weak passwords and reuse them across multiple accounts.
+One of the most important changes in the new NIST password guidance is that they no longer recommend requiring regular password resets.
+This practice has been shown to be ineffective — and actually makes passwords less secure over time.
+A study by Microsoft found that users who were required to reset their passwords frequently were more likely to use weak passwords and reuse them across multiple accounts, the exact outcomes scheduled password rotations are supposed to prevent.

 Implement Multi-Factor Authentication

-Why are MFA’s more secure?
-Well, for starters passwords can be guessed or stolen, but a fingerprint or custom code cannot.
-Additionally, if someone does manage to get your password, they would not be able to access your account without also passing through the second layer of security.
+Why is MFA more secure?
+Passwords can be guessed, phished, or stolen in a data breach — a fingerprint, hardware key, or rotating code can’t.
+And even if someone does manage to get your password, they won’t be able to access your account without also passing through the second layer of security.

 Screen Your Passwords

-It’s now recommended that users screen their passwords against lists of commonly used passwords that hackers can guess.
-This can be done by using a password manager or a service that checks the strength of your passwords.
+The latest NIST password standards also recommend that users screen new passwords against lists of commonly used and previously breached passwords that hackers are known to guess.
+This can be done with a password manager or a service that checks the strength of your passwords and flags anything that appears in known breach corpora.
 Services like these can help you create strong passwords that are difficult to guess.

 Limit Failed Password Attempts

-NIST also recommends limiting the number of failed password attempts.
-Limiting your failed password attempts can help keep your accounts secure by preventing attackers from gaining access to them if they guess your password incorrectly.
-This can help protect your account from brute force attacks, which are when hackers try to guess your password by trying different combinations until they find the right one.
+NIST also recommends limiting the number of failed password attempts before an account is temporarily locked or throttled.
+Limiting failed attempts helps keep your accounts secure by preventing attackers from gaining access even if they guess your password incorrectly over and over.
+This protects your account from brute-force attacks — when hackers try every possible combination until they find the right one — and credential-stuffing attacks, where attackers test passwords stolen from other breaches against your login page.

 Salt and Hash Your Passwords

-Both salt and hashing are used to protect passwords from being cracked.
-Salt helps make passwords more secure by adding an extra layer of security, and hashing helps keep passwords hidden even if they are stolen.
+Both salting and hashing are used to protect stored passwords from being cracked.
+Salt helps make stored passwords more secure by adding an extra layer of randomness, and hashing keeps the actual password hidden even if the database is stolen.

-Salt and hashing are two more security measures that NIST recommends using.
-Salt is a random string of characters that is added to passwords before they are hashed.
-This makes it difficult for hackers to reverse the hash and figure out your password.
-Hashing is a process that converts passwords into a unique string of characters.
+Salt and hashing are two more practices the NIST password framework requires of any system storing credentials.
+Salt is a random string of characters that is added to passwords before they are hashed, which makes it computationally infeasible for hackers to reverse the hash and figure out your password.
+Hashing is a one-way mathematical process that converts a password into a unique string of characters; under current NIST password guidance, that hashing should use a slow, modern algorithm like Argon2, scrypt, or bcrypt — not plain MD5 or SHA-1.

 To learn more about the NIST guidelines and how to further protect your data, contact an IT professional from Throttlenet today.